-She has been teaching, studying, and creating theater for over fifteen years, working on productions at Shakespeare Santa Cruz, the Montréal Fringe Festival, Berkeley Repertory Theatre, Thick Description (in San Francisco), the Electric Lodge (in Venice, CA) and Highways Performance Space (in Santa Monica), and guiding students at UC Santa Cruz, San Francisco State, UC Berkeley, and California Institute of the Arts--and of course here at CI.
+Catherine Scott Burriss, Associate Professor of Performing Arts at CSU Channel Islands, has been teaching, studying, and creating theater and performance for most of her life at Shakespeare Santa Cruz, UC Santa Cruz, the Montréal Fringe Festival, Berkeley Repertory Theatre, Thick Description (San Francisco), New Langton Arts (San Francisco), UC Berkeley, CSU Channel Islands, Highways Performance Space (Santa Monica), Working Artists Ventura, and Namba Arts (Ventura), and guiding students at UC Santa Cruz, San Francisco State, UC Berkeley, and California Institute of the Arts--and of course here at CI.

 In August of 2011, she debuted her original, full-length, solo show "What Comes Naturally" at Highways Performance Space in Santa Monica.

-When she’s not teaching, researching, rehearsing, or watching one performance or another, she loves cooking and eating, practicing yoga, swing dancing, and chasing her toddler around.
+When she’s not teaching, researching, rehearsing, or watching one performance or another, she loves cooking and eating, practicing yoga, swing dancing, and chasing her two kids around.

 Representative Courses Taught